 Before the advent of the internet in the 80s, and its broader expansion in the 90s, nobody could have anticipated the level of global connectivity we now experience because of its invention.

-Before the wonderful World Wide Web, our best resource for information was the humble local library – and now we’re seeing these facilities slowly (and sadly) dying out as they become redundant due to the information we now have quite literally at our fingertips.
+Before the wonderful World Wide Web, our best resource for information was the local library – and now we’re seeing these facilities slowly and sadly dying out as they become redundant due to the information we now have quite literally at our fingertips.

 Over the course of the last 18 years, Google has become synonymous with the internet – for example, we tend to say ‘let’s Google it’, rather than ‘let’s look online’.